THE MUDDLE FAMILIES

 Richard and Mary’s fifth known child was Richard James Keeley, known as Dick, who was born at Uckfield in Sussex on 3 September 1918.
 Richard never married.
 He lived with his parents at 3 Harcourt Road in Uckfield, and worked as a gardener.
 After his parents’ deaths he continued to live alone at 3 Harcourt Road and he was still working as a gardener when he died at 3 Harcourt Road at the age of 84, his death being registered during February 2003.

 James had been working as a shop assistant when, at the age of 21, he enlisted at London on 1 May 1911 as Gunner 35223 in the 46th Company of the Royal Garrison Artillery.
-He was then described as 5ft 6¼ins tall, weighed 137lbs, had a chest measurement of 33ins that expanded to 35½ins, and was of good physical development.
+He was then described as 5ft 6¼ins tall, weighed 137lbs, had a chest measurement of 33ins that expanded to 35½ins, a fresh complexion, grey eyes, brown hair and a scar on the back of his left thigh, and was of good physical development.
 From the 4 May he was stationed at Newhaven and while there he was admitted to hospital at Newhaven on 20 May suffering from haemorrhoids.
 The following day he was transferred to Shorncliff near Folkestone to have them removed, and after 20 days in hospital there he was discharged back to duties at Newhaven.
-He was transferred from Newhaven on the 10 August 1911 and stationed at Dover.
+On 10 August 1911 James was transferred from Newhaven and stationed at Dover.
+Then on 1 February 1912 he transferred to the 2nd Battalion of the Royal Irish Rifles as Rifleman 9920.
 While at Dover he had further haemorrhoid problems as a result of his earlier operation and from 6 June 1912 he was in hospital there for another 20 days.
 Two months later he was still having haemorrhoid problems and from 18 August 1912 he spent 10 days in Cambridge Hospital at Aldershot, though this is the last record of this problem so this last treatment must have been effective.

-On 11 December 1912 James sailed from England to serve in India for about 18 months, being recalled to England when it looked as if there would be war with Germany.
-On the way home he was hospitalized in Aden with Sand Fly Fever for 12 days from 15 June 1914.
-He arrived back in England on 9 October 1914 and was sent out to serve with the Expeditionary Force in France on 6 November 1914.
-James was in France for three months, returning to England on 4 February 1915.
-He was sent out to France again on 29 December 1916 for eight months, returning to England on 26 August 1917.
+On 11 December 1912 James transferred to the 1st Battalion of the Royal Irish Rifles and on the same day sailed from England to serve in India for about 18 months, the 1st Battalion being recalled to England when it looked as if there would be war with Germany.
+On the way home James was hospitalized in Aden with Sand Fly Fever for 12 days from 15 June 1914.
+He arrived back in England on 5 October 1914 and with the 1st Battalion he was sent out to serve with the Expeditionary Force in France on 5 November 1914.
+James was in France for three months, returning to England on 5 February 1915.
+He was posted to the 3rd Battalion on 12 March 1915 and appointed a Lance Corporal on 15 November 1915.
+Then he was appointed an Acting Corporal on 7 December 1916 and sent out to France again on 29 December 1916 to serve with the 1st Battalion.
+He was transferred to the 15th Battalion on 5 February 1917 as a Lance Corporal and appointed an Acting Sergeant on 29 April 1917; then after eight months in France James returned to England on 27 August 1917.

 There is a photo of James in the army’s Hospital Blues uniform with his cap having the badge of the Royal Irish Rifles that, together with his character reference indicating that his health suffered due to his war service, seems to indicate that James may have spent considerable time in hospital between his two tours of duty in France and again after the second tour, though his surviving army records make no mention of this.
 This would explain the almost two years between his two tours in France, which would have otherwise been very unusual.

-At some point, the records do not record when; James was transferred from the Royal Garrison Artillery to be Rifleman 9920 in the Royal Irish Rifles.
-He was an Acting Sergeant in the 15th Battalion of the Royal Irish Rifles at their depot in Dublin when he was discharged on 11 April 1918 as physically unfit for further war service.
+James was an Acting Sergeant in the 15th Battalion of the Royal Irish Rifles at their depot in Dublin when he was discharged on 11 April 1918 as physically unfit for further war service due to D.A.H. (disordered action of the heart).
 He had served a total of 6 years and 346 days.
-On discharge James was described as 5ft 7½ins tall (he had grown an inch and a quarter while in the army) and to have the same chest measurement as when he enlisted.
-He had a fresh complexion, grey eyes, brown hair and a scar on the back of his left thigh.
-After his discharge he intended to live at 16 Herondale in the parish of St Swithun’s in Lewes.[21]
+On discharge James was described as 5ft 7½ins tall (he had grown an inch and a quarter while in the army) but his chest measurement and the rest of his description were the same.
+He stated that after his discharge he intended to live at 16 Herondale in the parish of St Swithun's in Lewes.
+His pension was to be £1 12s 6d for the first 4 weeks and then £1 2s 9d for the next 48 weeks and then reviewed.[22]

-For his war service James was awarded the Victory Medal, the British War Medal, the 1914 Star with Clasp and the Silver War Badge.
+For his war service James was awarded three campaign medals, the Victory Medal, the British War Medal, the 1914 Star with Clasp, and also received the Silver War Badge.
 The 1914 Star was awarded to those who had been in France and Flanders between 5 August and 22 November 1914 and the Clasp was for those who had actually been under fire between these dates.
-The Silver War Badge was awarded to those military personnel who were discharged as a result of sickness or wounds contracted or received during the war.[22]
+The Silver War Badge was awarded to those military personnel who were discharged as a result of sickness or wounds contracted or received during the war.[23]

 On his discharge documents James was given a glowing character reference: